 Underestimating the MIPS impact of CDC tools, federated queries, or extra logging on the mainframe.
 Every byte read from the source consumes MIPS.
 Operations teams account for MIPS at the dollar level.
 Get capacity-planning approval before the first production query, not after the first invoice cycle.

 Assuming EBCDIC-to-UTF-8 conversion is a solved problem a standard library handles.
 It is not.
-EBCDIC has regional variants (EBCDIC-037, EBCDIC-500, EBCDIC-1047), packed decimal fields must be excluded from byte-level conversion, and EBCDIC sort order differs from ASCII in ways that quietly break range queries.
+EBCDIC has regional variants (EBCDIC-037, EBCDIC-500, EBCDIC-1047), packed decimal fields must be excluded from byte-level conversion and unpacked separately, and EBCDIC sort order differs from ASCII in ways that quietly break range queries.
 Test the conversion against production data before declaring the pipeline production-ready.

 Feeding RAG with mainframe data that has not been checked against a known-good control set.
 A vector store populated with structurally corrupted records — bad encoding, wrong decimal placement, truncated fields — produces retrieval results that look authoritative and are factually wrong.
 Verify before you embed.
 After the first complaint is too late — the embeddings are already there.